inhokim3977-cyber/fitsa-app/replit.md

 ### Frontend Architecture

 The frontend uses static HTML/CSS/JavaScript with Tailwind CSS via CDN for styling.
 It features a mobile-responsive design optimized for portrait mode, displaying all input elements vertically.
 The UI emphasizes a "mirror-like" natural experience with a circular layout (or vertical stacking on mobile), minimal whitespace, and a focus on visual results rather than technical details.
-Key UI elements include drag & drop image upload, a before/after slider, and download functionality.
-The design uses a light gray background (#F7F7F7) and rose pink (#F45B69) for main actions, with Noto Sans KR typography.
+Key UI elements include drag & drop image upload, wood-frame mirror styling for results, and download functionality.

+**Color Palette (v2.1.0 - British Luxury Tailor Shop Theme):**
+- **Primary Green**: `#1E3D2B` - Main color for headers, buttons, and emphasis
+- **Wood Brown**: `#8B6A4A` - Secondary color for borders and accents
+- **Gold**: `#D9B377` - Highlight color for hover states and premium elements
+- **Ivory**: `#F5F1EA` - Background color for elegant, warm atmosphere
+- **Text Dark**: `#222222` - Main text color

+**Design Features:**
+- Header with green-to-brown gradient and gold bottom border
+- Drop zones with wood brown borders and gold/green dual-layer shadows
+- Buttons: Primary green background with gold hover states
+- "FITSA" branding in gold with text shadow
+- Noto Sans KR typography for Korean text clarity

 ### Backend Architecture